GoogleCloudPlatform/professional-services/tools/bqtag/README.md

 `table_tag_map` is a dictionary containing the map of column to a particular tag.
 The key of the dictionary specifies the column name and value is the friendly name of the tag.
 These are the possible values for the key of the dictionary:

 - **"column_name":** if the column is a standard BQ column and is not nested or repeated.
 - **"parent_column.nested_column_level_1.nested_column_level_1....":** . notation can be used to specify a nested column.
 Please note you cannot tag a parent column.
-Onlu columns at the leaf level can be tagged.
+Only columns at the leaf level can be tagged.
 - **"default_column_tag":** Special key that can be used to tag all the columns that do not have a tag specified explicitly.

 ```python